jlgabriel/Condor-Shirley-Bridge/readme.md

 2. **Data Processing**:
    - SimData module combines data from both sources
    - Resolves conflicts and fills in missing information
-   - Converts units as necessary
+   - Converts units as necessary (meters to feet, m/s to fpm, etc.)

 3. **Data Distribution**:
-   - WebSocket Server broadcasts to FlyShirley at configurable intervals
+   - WebSocket Server broadcasts to FlyShirley at configurable intervals (default: 4 Hz)
    - Data is formatted according to FlyShirley's API expectations

 ## Development